AdobeDocs/campaign.en/help/v8/connect/integration.md

 ---
 title: Connect Campaign with your solutions
-description: learn how to connect Campaign with your solutions
+description: Learn how to connect your Adobe Campaign instance with Experience Cloud solutions.
 feature: Overview
 role: Admin, User
 level: Beginner, Intermediate